 Before you can begin working with a new client, you first have to conduct an assessment.

 The assessment is crucial because it looks at the body and its history.
 It gives you as a coach an understanding of your client’s current status.
 Once you understand the client’s current level of fitness, skill, or whatever you may be training, you can set a realistic goal and plan how you will use resistance training to reach this goal.

 (Coach’s Resource: OPEX Fitness is the brainchild of program design guru and industry-leading educator James FitzGerald.
-The 10-hour video course Principles of Program Design is a great resource covering the fundamental principles for designing a successful program.)
+Learn our principles of individual program design in this free coaching course.)